C++FILT(1) GNU Development Tools C++FILT(1)

 If no symbol arguments are given, c++filt reads symbol names from the

-All results are printed on the standard output.
+standard input instead.
+All the results are printed on the standard

 OPTIONS